amaelahmed/detectors/README.md

 🎯 Pose + YOLO Video Analyzer

-A Python tool that uses YOLOv8 and MediaPipe Pose to detect objects and human pose landmarks in a video.✅ Built with ❤️ by Amal Ahammed.
+A Python tool that uses YOLOv8 and MediaPipe Pose to detect objects and human pose landmarks in a video.

 🧠 What It Does